TheLazyGamer/NeoBot/README.md

 18. run sudo apt-get install xvfb

+19. In a terminal run: sudo raspi-config

+20. Select Localisation Options.
+Then select Change Locale

+21. Select en_US.UTF-8 UTF-8.
+Then select en_GB.UTF-8

+22. Select Localisation Options.
+Then select Change Keyboard Layout

+23. Choose your keyboard, or select one of the generics that best apply (not intl if you're in the US)

+24. Choose English (UK)

+25. Select the appropriate AltGr configuration (usually no AltGr key).

+26. Select No compose key

+27. Select No for Ctrl_Alt_Backspace

+28. run sudo nano /etc/default/keyboard

+29. Change XKBLAYOUT="gb" to "us"

+30. Reboot

+(19-22 Optional)
-19. You need to do a daily reboot.
+19. You may need to do a daily reboot.
 In a terminal run: sudo crontab -e

 20. If you haven't chosen an editor, choose nano (should be option 2)